Rincemac/LifeHax/README.md

 In short:
 Synology DLNA for example seems to replace the spaces when seeking files, hence a %20 is literally interpreted - this is my assumption, since file links containing these do not natively work on Synology Media Server.
 Whereas replacing the links with "technically incorrect" relative links magically works.
 Don't ask me why, ask Synology.

-To make matters complex, relative pathing also requires you to exactly pinpoint the location of a DLNA playlist to find the actual media file.
+To make matters complex, using a relative path vs. a "absolute path" also requires you to exactly pinpoint the location of a DLNA playlist to find the actual media file.
 The "relative" part is important.

 Observe: